-- After application of the equity method, including recognising the associate's or joint venture's losses in accordance with paragraph 38, the entity applies LKAS 39 Financial Instruments: Recognition and Measurement to determine whether it is necessary to recognise any additional impairment loss with respect to its net investment in the associate or joint venture. - The entity also applies LKAS 39 to determine whether any additional impairment loss is recognised with respect to its interest in the associate or joint venture that does not constitute part of the net investment and the amount of that impairment loss. - 42 Because goodwill that forms part of the carrying amount of an investment in an associate or a joint venture is not separately recognised, it is not tested for impairment separately by applying the requirements for impairment testing goodwill in LKAS 36 Impairment of Assets.
-Instead, the entire carrying amount of the investment is tested for impairment in accordance with LKAS 36 as a single asset, by comparing its recoverable amount (higher of value in use and fair value less costs to sell) with its carrying amount, whenever application of LKAS 39 indicates that the investment may be impaired.
-An impairment loss recognised in those circumstances is not allocated to any asset, including goodwill, that forms part of the carrying amount of the investment in the associate or joint venture.
-Accordingly, any reversal of that impairment loss is recognised in accordance with LKAS 36 to the extent that the recoverable amount of the investment subsequently increases.
-In determining the value in use of the investment, an entity estimates: - (a) its share of the present value of the estimated future cash flows expected to be generated by the associate or joint venture, including the cash flows from the operations of the associate or joint venture and the proceeds from the ultimate disposal of the investment; or - (b) the present value of the estimated future cash flows expected to arise from dividends to be received from the investment and from its ultimate disposal.
+- (c) the entity, for economic or legal reasons relating to its associate's or joint venture's financial difficulty, granting to the associate or joint venture a concession that the entity would not otherwise consider; - (d) it becoming probable that the associate or joint venture will enter bankruptcy or other financial reorganisation; or - (e) the disappearance of an active market for the net investment because of financial difficulties of the associate or joint venture. - 41B The disappearance of an active market because the associate's or joint venture's equity or financial instruments are no longer publicly traded is not evidence of impairment.
+A downgrade of an associate's or joint venture's credit rating or a decline in the fair value of the associate or joint venture, is not of itself, evidence of impairment, although it may be evidence of impairment when considered with other available information. - 41C In addition to the types of events in paragraph 41A, objective evidence of impairment for the net investment in the equity instruments of the associate or joint venture includes information about significant changes with an adverse effect that have taken place in the technological, market, economic or legal environment in which the associate or joint venture operates, and indicates that the cost of the investment in the equity instrument may not be recovered.
+A significant or prolonged decline in the fair value of an investment in an equity instrument below its cost is also objective evidence of impairment. - 42 Because goodwill that forms part of the carrying amount of the net investment in an associate or a joint venture is not separately recognised, it is not tested for impairment separately by applying the requirements for impairment testing goodwill in LKAS 36 Impairment of Assets.
+Instead, the entire carrying amount of the investment is tested for impairment in accordance with LKAS 36 as a single asset, by comparing its recoverable amount (higher of value in use and fair value less costs to sell) with its carrying amount whenever application of paragraphs 41A-41C indicates that the net investment may be impaired.
+An impairment loss recognised in those circumstances is not allocated to any asset, including goodwill, that forms part of the carrying amount of the net investment in the associate or joint venture.
+Accordingly, any reversal of that impairment loss is recognised in accordance with LKAS 36 to the extent that the recoverable amount of the net investment subsequently increases.
+In determining the value in use of the net investment, an entity estimates:

+- (a) its share of the present value of the estimated future cash flows expected to be generated by the associate or joint venture, including the cash flows from the operations of the associate or joint venture and the proceeds from the ultimate disposal of the investment; or - (b) the present value of the estimated future cash flows expected to arise from dividends to be received from the investment and from its ultimate disposal.

-- Using appropriate assumptions, both methods give the same result. - The recoverable amount of an investment in an associate or a joint venture shall be assessed for each associate or joint venture, unless the associate or joint venture does not generate cash inflows from continuing use that are largely independent of those from other assets of the entity.
+Using appropriate assumptions, both methods give the same result.

+43 The recoverable amount of an investment in an associate or a joint venture shall be assessed for each associate or joint venture, unless the associate or joint venture does not generate cash inflows from continuing use that are largely independent of those from other assets of the entity.